rackerlabs/technical-blog/_posts/2018-07-16-upgrading-oracle-business-intelligence-discoverer-part-1.md

 various required components on RHEL 6.
 Part 2 of this blog series has more information on how to configure the Discoverer instance for Oracle R12 instances.

+See [Part 2](https://developer.rackspace.com/blog/upgrading-oracle-business-intelligence-discoverer-part-2/) for the rest of this series.

 If you have any questions on this topic, comment in the field below.